sjforman/sjforman.github.io/content/posts/llms-for-mmr-persuasion-rct-2/index.md

 Now I've completed a second trial applying some lessons learned from the first one.

-# We narrowed our sample to MMR-hesitant U.S. parents of young kids
+# The focus: MMR-hesitant U.S.-based parents of kids under the age of 6

 I recruited U.S.-resident parents of young children who at some point expressed to [Prolific](https://www.prolific.com/) that they had less than complete confidence in the safety of childhood vaccines.
 But as I discovered in my first experiment, many such parents are actually not hesitant in practice.